JaeUpSu/JaeUpSu/README.md

     - My sub language is Python and I know how to use Java as well

+    - I completed the full stack oz bootcamp 6 month course

-    - I have experience in creating  an running app using Java with android studio an MVC using Java with IntelliJ many Webs using React with Next.js/Typescript/Jest/Recoil etc.. an Landing page using JS/HTML/CSS with vs code an DB using Django & Flask, a Python Framework with vs code and using LightSail DB in AWS
+    - I have experience in creating  an running app using Java with android studio an MVC using Java with IntelliJ many Webs using React with Next.js/Typescript/Jest/Recoil etc.. an DB using Django & Flask, a Python Framework with vs code and using LightSail, EC2 DB in AWS

 <br/>
 <br/>